Installing with the Debian-Installer

 developed for the next Debian release and will install Debian testing

 To install Debian testing, we recommend you use the daily builds of the installer.
 The following images are available for daily builds:

 Current daily snapshots

 If any of the hardware in your system requires non-free firmware to be loaded with the device driver, you can use one of the tarballs of common firmware packages or download an unofficial image including these non-free firmwares.
 Instructions how to use the tarballs and general information about loading firmware during an installation can be found in the Installation Guide.

 - An architecture can be (temporarily) omitted from the overview of daily built images if daily builds are not (reliably) available.

-- For CD and DVD images, an MD5SUMS file is available in the same directory as the images.
+- For the installation images, verification files (SHA512SUMS and SHA256SUMS) are available in the same directory as the images.

 - For downloading full CD and DVD images the use of jigdo is recommended.

-- Only a limited number of images from the CD and DVD sets is available as ISO files for direct download.
+- Only a limited number of images from the full DVD sets are available as ISO files for direct download.
 Most users do not need all of the software available on all the discs, so to save space on download servers and mirrors the full sets are only available via jigdo.

 After using the Debian-Installer, please send us an installation report, even if there weren't any problems.